dumithsalinda/neuro_fuzzy_multiagent/docs/OS_DETAILED_PLAN.md

 ### 2.6.
 Modularity & Extensibility

 - The OS is designed to be highly modular: agents, models, and device support can be added, updated, or removed at runtime without system restarts.
-- Plug-and-play AI “drivers” enable rapid support for new data types, devices, and intelligent tasks.

-### 2.5.
-AI Driver/Model Layer

-- **AI Drivers (Trained Models)**: Installable neural network or neuro-fuzzy models that enable the OS to recognize and process new devices or data types.
-These are managed similarly to traditional drivers but are used by agents for intelligent processing.
-- **Model Registry**: Central database or directory for installed models, including metadata, versioning, and compatibility information.
-- **Model Loader**: Component or agent responsible for loading and interfacing models with the rest of the system.

-### 2.1.
-Base System

-- **Linux Kernel**: Provides hardware abstraction, device drivers, process management, and security.
-- **Minimal Userland**: Alpine Linux, Buildroot, or custom minimal distribution for reduced footprint.

-### 2.2.
-Neuro-Fuzzy Multiagent Layer

-- **Agent Manager**: Orchestrates lifecycle and communication of agents.
 - **Neuro-Fuzzy Agents**: Each agent is responsible for specific tasks (e.g., device monitoring, resource allocation, user interaction).
 - **Adaptive Resource Management**: Agents use AI to dynamically allocate CPU, memory, and I/O based on workload, context, and predictions (energy efficiency, latency, user goals).
 - **Continual Learning**: Agents and the OS itself learn from experience, user behavior, and system feedback, supporting online learning and knowledge sharing.